Terry Ronald: Biography

 Ronald has worked on the creative team of several West End theatre productions, including Rent Remixed, which starred Denise Van Outen, Siobhan Donaghy and Luke Evans, and The Hurly Burly Show.
-In 2013 Ronald co-wrote the musical one-woman play Some Girl I Used To Know with Denise Van Outen.
+In 2013, Ronald co-wrote the musical one-woman play Some Girl I Used to Know with Denise Van Outen.

 In 2010, he wrote his first novel Becoming Nancy, published in April 2011 by Transworld and described by Suzy Feay in The Independent as "a deliciously camp rites of passage novel".
-The book was shortlisted for the 2012 Polari First Book Prize, and in January 2014 it was announced that Tony Award-winning director and choreographer Jerry Mitchell had bought the rights to the musical stage version of the book, which opened in the U.S in 2019 at the Alliance Theatre in Atlanta.
+The book was shortlisted for the 2012 Polari First Book Prize, and in January 2014 it was announced that director and choreographer Jerry Mitchell had bought the rights to the stage musical adaptation which opened in the U.S. in 2019 at the Alliance Theatre in Atlanta.
+The first UK production of Becoming Nancy opened at Birmingham Rep in October 2024, for which Ronald has written seven new songs along with Elliot Davis and George Stiles.

 Personal life

 Ronald lives in East Dulwich, South London with his civil partner, Mark.